Nevenall/ghosting-the-edge/manuscript.markdown

 There's a truly startling number of implanted weapon scenarios.
 Poison gas false teeth, toe-grenades, razor sharp finger-scalpels, the tried and true cyberarm missile launcher for messy assassinations, or a simple bomb at the base of your brain for instant self-destruct.

-**Finger Razors {1}** – Small scalpel blades implanted beneath your fingernails remain hidden until you extend them with a thought.
+**Finger Razors 1 {RP}** – Small scalpel blades implanted beneath your fingernails remain hidden until you extend them with a thought.
 There are not terribly dangerous on their own, but they can surprise the unwary and be handy for incapacitating wrists, or blinding a target. +2 to C with Fight when you can apply your razors.

-**Concealed Weapon {1}** – You have a generic smart weapon concealed in a cyberlimb, forearms are a common choice, which you can reveal and fire with simply a thought.
+**Concealed Weapon 1 {RP}** – You have a generic smart weapon concealed in a cyberlimb, forearms are a common choice, which you can reveal and fire with simply a thought.
 Your weapon gets +2 to resist being detected.

 #### To Be Categorized